SustainableUrbanSystemsLab/Thesis-Template/README.md

 - `appendices/`: Directory containing additional materials, supplementary information, or appendices.
 - `README.md`: This file, providing an overview of the thesis and repository.

-## Abstract

-[Provide a more detailed abstract of your thesis, including the research background, objectives, methodology, results, and conclusions.]

 ## Keywords

 [List the main keywords or topics related to your thesis.]